jasonjac2/OneMoreWiki/Edit-Commands.md

 If you're so inclined to add enhancements or define a new language, please submit a pull request.

-## Collapse Outline
+## Collapse Outlining
-Collapse paragraphs marked as _collapsible_ by the Expand Outline command
+Collapses all headings with indented content.

-## Expand Outline
+## Expand Outlining
-Expands collapsed paragraphs, marking those paragraphs as _collapsible_
+Expands all headings with indented content.

 ## Increase Font Size (Ctrl + Alt + Plus)
 Increases the font size of all text on the entire page.
 To increase the font size of selected text, use the built-in OneNote shortcut Ctrl+Shift+>